samuel-peter-chowdhury/35PokesShowdownFilter/README.md

 ### To install this current version from Github, you'd need to have the [developer version of Firefox](https://www.mozilla.org/en-US/firefox/developer) installed.

 1. Download this repository and branch as a .zip file. **(unlike the Chromium version, DO NOT EXTRACT IT)**
+2. In the root of the zip file is one folder; move all of its contents to the root of the zip file.
-2. Install the **developer version** of Firefox
+3. Install the **developer version** of Firefox
-3. open the **developer version** of Firefox
+4. open the **developer version** of Firefox
-4. type in your adress bar `about:config` and click Enter
+5. type in your adress bar `about:config` and click Enter
-5. type in the search bar `xpinstall.signatures.required` And toggle it from `True` to `False`
+6. type in the search bar `xpinstall.signatures.required` And toggle it from `True` to `False`
-6. Go to `about:addons` on your search bar
+7. Go to `about:addons` on your search bar
-7. click on the gear wheel and select `install Addon from File`
+8. click on the gear wheel and select `install Addon from File`
-8. Select the downloaded zip file and select `Open`
+9. Select the downloaded zip file and select `Open`

 ## Developers